LiamPKenna/cap-training-cms/README.md

 _This application allows for simple and elegant building and maintenance of courses for a variety of industries with no knowledge of programming necessary.
 Weather you run a small retail chain or a large-scale online school, Cap Training can be a valuable tool to help meet your goals._

+_Contact liam@liamkenna.com to find out how we can make it part of your success_

 ## Setup/Installation Requirements

 ### _Running this application requires connection to a Firebase Realtime Database_